Last Updated: June 11, 2020

 Of course, these tips don’t guarantee 100% identity theft prevention, but it’s a start.
 We want to make criminals jump through as many hoops as possible, right?
 Let’s see some of the more common ways you can protect yourself.

-- Use strong passwords for all your accounts.
+- Choose strong passwords for all your accounts or use a password manager with a password generator feature.
 You can find out how to do this in my “How to create a strong password?” guide.

 - Use antivirus software and firewall and keep them updated.